Top TikTok Follower Tools

 And even more importantly, it tells you the time and date you posted the content.
-Very useful information indeed!
+Beneficial information indeed!

-Armed with this data, you can start to form a picture as to the connection between when you shared the post and when people viewed it.
+Armed with this data, you can start to form a picture of the connection between when you shared the post and when people viewed it.

-If you find that the majority of your most trending posts were viewed on Saturday night, then you know that this is a good time to post.
+If you find that the majority of your most trending posts were viewed on Saturday night, then you know that this is likely the best time to post on TikTok.

 Just remember that TikTok goes by Coordinated Universal Time (UTC), so make sure you convert this time to match the timezone of your followers!

 If you find that you have a very similar amount of followers in different time zones, you have two options: